Jules Verne Trophy: The trophy

 The "Trophy Jules Verne" was the subject of a public order of the visual arts delegation with the American artist Tom Shannon and is patroned by the French Ministry of Culture.

 The work is a floating hull on a magnetic field, much as an anchorage for a ship.
-All dimensions have rigorous symbolic meaning.
+All dimensions have symbolic meaning.
 The midship beam of the hull corresponds to the diameter of the Earth, the ray of each end is proportional to that of the moon and the radius of the curvature of the frames is that of the sun.
 The competitors of the Trophy Jules Verne race around the Earth against time, with only the sun and the moon as companions and time keepers.

 The sculpture is placed on a cast aluminium base, on which the names of the sailors having won the Trophy are engraved.
 The Musée national de la Marine in Paris hosts and maintains the Trophy.
 Each winner receives a miniature of the Trophy, magnetized like the original one.

 When a record is broken, an official ceremony is held for the previous record holders to hand over the trophy to the new record holders, who are given the hull and must place it in its magnetic field mooring.